 A small example of a generated provenance graph from exported data is illustrated by Figure 5.
+As can be seen in the figure, there is a chain of artifact nodes that represents the graph’s backbone, the main artifact that we want to analyze and see what affect its evolution.
+In addition, an edge in the provenance graph represents relationships between nodes, which can be agents, artifacts or processes.
+As such, processes nodes can be influenced positively or negatively by other process and have relationships with artifacts and agents nodes.
+The context of such relationships may vary according to the type of relation between nodes.

-Following the provenance notation specification, each node shapeFigure 5 is related to its type.
+Following the provenance notation specification, each node shape in Figure 5 is related to its type.
 Square nodes represent process nodes, circles are artifacts nodes and an octagon represents agent nodes, as indicated by Figure 1.
-Figure 5Figure 5.
+The proposed tool has other features besides node types shape.
+It also uses shapes and colors to distinguish displayed information as well as three types of different filters: node filter, edge filter, and status filter.

+The application uses shapes and colors to distinguish information.
+As previously noted, nodes have different shapes according to their types.
+However, it is also possible to differentiate a node from another with different borders and color.
+As an example, processes that did not interact with other processes can be dotted, as illustrated in Figure 5.
+It is also possible to use different formats for edges.
+The thickness can be interpreted as how strong the relationship is.
+If the edge represents a low influence on the process, it is drawn as a thin edge.
+If the influence is high, then it becomes a thicker edge.

+Another resource present on edges is color.
+There are three types of relationships: positive, which indicates a beneficial relation; negative, which is a benign relation; and neutral, which is neither beneficial nor benign relation.
+For each type of relationship (positive, negative, and neutral) a different color is used.
+Green is used for positive influences, red for negative, and black for neutral.
+To emphasize the neutral relationships lack of importance, they can also be dotted.
+These edge types are also illustrated in Figure 5.

-In order to better analyze graph data, feature available in the graph application. , it is possible to collapse nodes in order to reduce the graph size by changing the information display scale, grouping nearby nodes together and thus changing the graph granularity.
+In order to better analyze graph data, the node filter feature is also available in the graph application.
+Since the graph is generated from collected game date, not all collected information is relevant for every type of analysis.
+Thus, the provenance graph might contain actions that did not provoke any significant change.
+These elements act as noise and can be omitted during analysis.
+To do this, it is possible to collapse nodes in order to reduce the graph size by changing the information display scale, grouping nearby nodes together and thus changing the graph granularity.
 Another usage of collapse is to group processes from the same agent, making easier to see all influences and changes that the agent did throughout the game.
 Figure 6 illustrates a collapse by grouping an agent’s processes with the agent.
-Another is the edge filter.
-In the application it is possible to filter edges by context and type of relationship.
+Note the node size difference when collapsed.
+Another type of filter present is the edge filter.
+In the application it is also possible to filter edges by context and the type of relationship.

 Figure 5.
 Example of a generated provenance graph.